vodovilich/juniper/evpn-vxlan/01_basic/02_baseline.md

 - No VRF configured
-- Spine1 adn Spine2 are RRs with unique clusters
+- Spine1 and Spine2 are RRs with unique clusters
 - Two VLANs:
   - VLANID: 100; VNI: 20100
   - VLANID: 200; VNI: 20200